Texas-Robotics-Academy/markdown/2021/install_academy.md

 # Install the Robotics Academy Software
 {{ site.data.alerts.note }}
-These instructions require for you to have Ubuntu 18.04 or 20.04 currently running.
+These instructions require for you to have Ubuntu 20.04 currently running.
+If you are running 18.04, get help from the instructor or a counselor, as there are slight differences.
 {{ site.data.alerts.end }}

 ## Installing ROS